Commonsense Conservative Leadership

 Public safety should always be a foremost priority of all elected officeholders.
 Keeping our schools, neighborhoods and communities safe from violent gangs and drug dealers is critical to building a safer, more prosperous Virginia Beach.

-As a graduate of Virginia Beach public schools, I know firsthand the importance of public education is in our communities.
-The impact of my numerous extraordinary public school teachers still resonates with me today, and I will always be grateful to them.
-They are the reason I believe that our educators are our greatest public servants.
+I attended public elementary through high school in Virginia Beach and my own daughters attend Virginia Beach public schools.
+I know firsthand the importance of public education is in our communities and the impact of my numerous extraordinary public school teachers still resonates with me today.
+They are the reason that our educators are some of our greatest public servants.